-The effects of the Battle of Pavia upon Italian politics were profound and made Charles V's influence supreme.
-Even in 1522 he had been able to secure the election of his former tutor, the Dutchman Adrian IV, to the papacy.
-In 1530 he became the last Emperor to be crowned by a pope.
-In these circumstances the possibility of any pope, even if he had wished to, declaring the marriage of the Emperor's aunt, Catherine of Aragon, to Henry VIII invalid was most unlikely, and the thought of his half-Spanish cousin, Mary, being declared a bastard, impossible.
+As a result of the Battle of Pavia, Charles V's power was very great.
+In 1530 he became the last Holy Roman Emperor to be crowned by a pope.
+In these circumstances the possibility of any pope, even if he had wished to, declaring the marriage of the Emperor's aunt, Catherine of Aragon, to Henry VIII invalid was most unlikely, and the thought of his half-Spanish cousin Mary, being declared a bastard, impossible.

-Henry's response to his marital impasse was to have a devastating impact upon all monastic communities, including the Hull Charterhouse.
-Henry's break from Rome led progressively, under his Lord Chancellor, Thomas Cromwell, to the dissolution of over 800 monasteries between 1536 and 1540, their assets taken over by the Crown.
-Henry was opposed in various quarters, most notably in the 1536 Yorkshire uprising by the 'Pilgrims of Grace', led by Robert Aske (of Aughton near Selby).
+Henry's response to his marriage difficulties was to have a devastating impact upon all monastic communities, including the Hull Charterhouse.
+Henry's break from the Roman Catholic Church led, under his Lord Chancellor, Thomas Cromwell, to the Dissolution of the Monasteries.
+Between 1536 and 1540, over 800 monasteries were broken up and their assets taken over by the Crown.
+Henry was opposed in various guarters, most notably in the 1536 Yorkshire uprising by the 'Pilgrims of Grace', led by Robert Aske (of Aughton near Selby).
 The uprising combined economic, political and religious grievances.
 Aske's forces occupied York, returning expelled monks and nuns to their Houses.
 The rebellion failed after Aske had trusted assurances from Henry's envoy, the Duke of Norfolk, that were never honoured.
 Aske, along with many rebels, was later executed.

-The Carthusians were an austere Order, combining the lifestyle of a hermit with a mediaeval monastic Rule and liturgy.
+The Carthusians were a strict Order, combining the lifestyle of a hermit with a mediaeval monastic Rule and liturgy.
 In England there were nine Houses, and they were held in the highest regard.
 At the Dissolution of the Monasteries, the Hull Charterhouse should, as a lesser monastery with an annual income below £200, have been abolished in 1536 but, significantly, it was spared on the petition of local notables.
 The Yorkshire Commissioners wrote to Cromwell that the Hull Carthusians were 'well favoured and commended by the honest men of Hull for their good living and great hospitality'.
 This was only a brief respite.
-Although, under the influence of Archbishop Lee of York, the monks had submitted to Royal Supremacy and demonstrated neutrality during a siege of Hull by the Pilgrims of Grace, their House was suppressed in 1539, albeit not before one very significant event.
+Although, under the influence of Archbishop Lee of York, the monks had submitted to Royal Supremacy and remained neutral during a siege of Hull by the Pilgrims of Grace, their House was suppressed in 1539, although not before one very significant event.